translate

 Library

-The earliest (1602) mention of a library in Dionysiou is by the scribe and learned hieromonk Ignatiou in the paraphyllum of Code 246 of the monastery, where it is mentioned that the library was located above the apse of the catholicon, near the chapel of the Archangels.
-It remained there until 1915.
-The summary report of 27 manuscripts of the monastery recorded by the priest Alexandros Vassilopoulos in 1627 cannot convey its size at that time.
-We do know, however, that a library operated there from about 1570 until the end of the 17th century and that a large number of manuscript codices and printed books were acquired during the same period.
+The earliest mention (1602) of the library is by the scribe and learned hieromonk Ignatios in the paraphyllum of Code 246, noting that the library was above the apse of the catholicon, near the Chapel of the Archangels, where it remained until 1915.
+A 1627 summary by priest Alexandros Vassilopoulos lists 27 manuscripts (not indicative of full size).
+We know a library operated from about 1570 to the end of the 17th century and that many manuscript codices and printed books were acquired in that period.

 Archive